isomerpages/moe-tmjc/_event-highlight-about-us/Term 4.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Event Highlights/2024/2024_T4_Events_JC2_Farewell.png">
 </div>
+<h3>TMJC Higher Education and Careers Fest 2024</h3>
+<p>On 9 Oct 2024, our students took part in a valuable higher education and
+career exploration day.&nbsp;</p>
+<p>It kicked off with an informative SkillsFuture Advice workshop, where
+they learnt about industry trends, emerging skills, and useful resources to help them make informed decisions about their future career.
+The highlight was the bustling higher education and careers fair, where students, along with many parents, had the opportunity to engage with industry representatives and explore different exciting pathways.
+The day wrapped up with insightful sharing sessions by industry professionals, giving students a more concrete understanding of the different careers.&nbsp;</p>
+<p>We're hopeful that this experience has provided our students with useful
+information and motivation as they consider their future paths.
+It was encouraging to see their active participation and interest throughout the day's activities.</p>
+<p></p>
 <h3>Student Leaders’ Congress</h3>
 <p>On 8 October, the Student Leadership Committee held our annual Student
 Leaders’ Congress.
 The theme for this year was "Empowering Youth of Tomorrow".